 The per unit costs shown for each development scenario do not reflect fee credits that may be applicable to the site or project based upon existing improvements such as existing utility connections and/or existing impervious surface area (i.e. existing paving and buildings).
 There is not a separate fee structure for single-room occupancy or efficiency units.
 However, most City fees are based on square footage or number of bedrooms.
 So smaller units generally have smaller, proportional fees.
-Program 1.4.1 is also proposed to monitor fees to ensure they do not unduly constrain development and to analyze the design review fee and other fees for multifamily development in particular.
+The City does not require Planning approval or charge any Planning fees for an ADU or JADU.
+Those two housing types are charged significantly reduced development fees compared to larger primary homes.
+ADUs that are 750 sq. feet or less (that is the majority of ADUs proposed) are charged a total of approximately \$2,500 in fees and JADUs \$1,500.
+If fire sprinklers are required, there is an additional approximately \$900 in fees required.